satyrnidae/wolf-armor-and-storage-legacy/README.md

 ![Lillian starved to death](https://imgur.com/iuQRdPJ.png)

 *Fig 8: I feel bad for enabling this, and so should you.
-Why would anyone let this happen.*
+Why would anyone do this!?*

 ## Miscellaneous Additions